Malvina Reynolds: Early life and education

-Reynolds' most famous song, "Little Boxes" (made famous by Seeger), has enjoyed renewed popularity by being featured in Showtime's TV series Weeds.
+In 1962, Reynolds composed her most famous song, "Little Boxes", which was made famous by her friend Pete Seeger the following year.
 "Little Boxes" was inspired visually by the houses of Daly City, California.
 Nancy Reynolds Schimmel, Reynolds' daughter, explained:

 My mother and father were driving South from San Francisco through Daly City when my mom got the idea for the song.
 She asked my dad to take the wheel, and she wrote it on the way to the gathering in La Honda where she was going to sing for the Friends Committee on Legislation.
 When Time Magazine (I think, maybe Newsweek) wanted a photo of her pointing to the very place, she couldn't find those houses because so many more had been built around them that the hillsides were totally covered.

 In her later years, Reynolds contributed songs and material to PBS' Sesame Street, on which she made occasional appearances as a character named Kate.